Satish-03/Network-Automation/README.md

 # SCP File Transfer
 Transferring files such Images, packages or any other files into multiple network devices is time consuming.
 By running this application, a file gets copied into number of devices seamlessly.
-SCP is used when the file is small as it is not capable of transferring larger files.
+SCP is used where the file size is small as it is not capable of transferring larger files.

   Instructions to use